 Leases where the lessor retains substantially all the risks and benefits of ownership of the asset are classified as operating leases.
-Payments made under operating leases are expensed in the statement of comprehensive income on a straight-line basis over the term of the lease.
+Payments made under operating leases are expensed in the profit or loss on a straight-line basis over the term of the lease.